Title IX Training

 - Title IX And Gender Equity in Athletics (Duration - 43 minutes): This course provides an overview of Title IX and how it applies to athletics.
-This course serves as an overview on the topic.
+This course serves as an overview on the topic and is required for all Athletics.
 It’s important for your employees and programs to follow federal laws as well as your educational institution's policies and procedures.
 This course will cover the history of Title IX, legal requirements and compliance, equality in treatment and benefits, and common questions and myths.

-For Title IX training, please visit https://support.fit.edu/vividlms/ to access the course.
-You will be provided a downloadable Vivid certificate once a course is complete.
+For Title IX training, please visit HSI Platform to access the course.
+You will be provided a downloadable HSI certificate once a course is complete.